Ferryman

 As the young maiden cried out in fear

-They stared where she pointed, her pale trembling hand
+They stared as she pointed her pale trembling hand

 And there on the shore they could see